Q: I am developing an online course. Under the privileges of Fair Use, what types of curated content am I allowed to embed in my courses?

 Q. I found a handout or activity online from another college; can I use it in my class?

 A. No. Handouts or activities may not be used without permission or a license (such as the creator attached a Creative Commons license).
 In this instance you should be able to contact the creator by using the directory of the college where you found it, and requesting permission to use it.
 Often the license holder will want attribution.

 Q. Can I stream videos from my Netflix, Amazon Prime, Hulu, ... etc. account?

-Unless - Netflix does have some documentaries that have a special grant for a one time educational showing.
-To find out if what you would like to show has this permission go to to the "Only On Netflix" section of media.netflix.com switch to the All-alphabetical listing, search for your title and click on the title to see the details.
+Unless - Netflix does have some documentaries that have a special grant for a one- time showing in an educational setting (in the classroom).
+To find out if what you would like to show has this permission go to the "Only On Netflix" section of media.netflix.com switch to the All-alphabetical listing, search for your title and click on the title to see the details.
 See 13th as an example of a Netflix original documentary that has this permission.
 It still would not be able to be shown over Polycom.